This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 And they also have Judy Garland’s red slippers that she wore filming the Wizard of Oz which is pretty cool.

-If you want to learn everything you need to know about Salem, I’d definitely recommend making this the first stop on your tour of the city.
+If you want to learn everything you need to know about Salem, I’d definitely recommend making this the first stop on your tour of the city as it’s one of the best things to do in Salem.

 2. Salem Witch Village